 In Wizard, second novel in the Gaea Trilogy, a character falls from the hub of the gargantuan living space station all the way to the outer torus.
 Between the low gravity inside of Gaea and the sheer distance, it takes the better part of a hour, allowing sufficient time for a winged humanoid to notice her, and offer to slow her fall to a survivable speed in exchange for sexual favors.

 The Abyss from His Dark Materials takes this to a ridiculous extreme — it's mentioned that someone who fell in would die of starvation long before they reached halfway, then they'd keep falling as a ghost for all eternity.

 In Tik-Tok of Oz, the party falls down the Hollow Tube all the way to the other side of the world.
 The trip down takes over an hour; the return trip takes longer, but they are riding a dragon (who is in no hurry).

-One German comedy show had the reoccurring skit "The man who was falling down a very tall cliff".
+One German comedy show had the recurring skit "The man who was falling down a very tall cliff".
 Which was about a man who was falling down a very tall cliff and each week met new interesting people or experienced surprising events.

 The Lemon Demon song "I've Got Some Falling to Do" deals with a man who falls off an airplane and finds himself with enough time to get a phone call from Death, get bored, think of an interesting way for himself to die and ponder the nature of perpetual motion.
 In the end, he's caught and rescued by a giant squid... even though he would have rather just kept on falling.